daanielcruz/bomdebiblia-openquiz/README.md

 <p align="center">
  <img alt="sample" title="sample" src=".github/screen.png" width="800px" />

-After 4 months of study from scratch, I published my first app on the Play Store and now I publish the open source.
+After 4 months of study from scratch, I've finally published my very first app on Play Store: a bible quiz app.
-This project is a bible quiz app, in this app I opted for the offline first methodology, if the user has internet connection the app check for questions/categories updates using firebase realtime database, to check for code updates uses CodePush and to persist offline data I used RealmDB.
+In this project I opted for the offline first methodology: if the user has no internet connection, the app will check for questions/categories updates using firebase realtime database, using CodePush and, to keep offline data, RealmDB.

-<strong>* Only for Android, 'cause i haven't a mac :(</strong>
+<strong>* Android Only </strong>

-If u want to know more about visit the playstore link: https://play.google.com/store/apps/details?id=com.danielfcruz.bomdebiblia
+If you want to know more about it, visit the play store link: https://play.google.com/store/apps/details?id=com.danielfcruz.bomdebiblia
 </p>

 ## 🔧 Some Technologies

-This project was developed with the following technologies:
+The project was developed using the following technologies:

 - [React-Native][react-native]
 - [TypeScript][typescript]